INS Satavahana: Objective

 The primary role of this establishment is to impart world class submarine and escape training to meet the stringent performance objectives and exacting standards of the Submarine Arm.
 It is the only integrated training establishment in the Indian Navy, as it carries out training for all branches of officers and sailors of the Submarine Arm.
 The conducts an entry level, year-long basic course which every submariner has to undergo.
 Six months are spent on training in campus followed by an equal amount of time on board an operational submarine.
 Following this the sailors are examined by a board of senior submariners and awarded the coveted Dolphin Badge on qualification and commissioned as submariners in the Indian Navy.

 Training is also conducted for personnel from foreign navies, thus making it the most sought after submarine training establishments in the whole of South East Asia.
 Personnel from 25 countries including Vietnam, Bhutan, Myanmar, Nepal, Sri Lanka and South Africa have been trained here.

 Apart from training, the unit has been entrusted with the upkeep and running of various facilities of the Eastern Naval Command.
 The Indian Naval Sports Control Cell (Vizag), Command Auditorium Samudrika, the Command Stadium, KV II in 104 area, Little Angels School in Dolphin Hill, Eastern Naval Command Polo and Equestrian Training Centre (ENPET).

+Crest

+The crest of INS Satavahana depicts on the upper half, a steering wheel surrounded by a cogged wheel with sparks emanating from its sides.
+The lower half contains a representation of an erstwhile ship taken from a coin of Satavahana dynasty.
+It represents the integrated type of submarine training being imparted at the establishment to the sailors of the Seaman, Engineering and Electrical branches.
+Satavahana's motto in Sanskrit, Abhyasata Sidhi means, Practice Leads to Achievement.